Pokecord-Official/Pokecord-Guide/toolkit/structure.md

 ## Modes

 There are two available modes, `legal` and `illegal`.
 Only one mode can be used per ruletype.
-The `legal` mode is enforced if both are populated with an exception of `pokemon`->`types`.
+The `legal` mode is enforced if both are populated.
 :::details Mode Exception

-- When adding a filter for `pokemon`->`legal`->`types`, pokemon that include one of the given types will be considered as a legal pokemon.
+- When adding a filter for `pokemon`->`legal`->`types`, pokemon that include one of the given types is considered as a legal pokemon.
   > Example:
   >
   > ```json